 The following qualifications are valued for this position.
 Applicants should also identify other related or supplementary skills and experiences.

 This is a full-time, exempt, professional position.
 An attorney may be called upon to work hours in excess of 40 hours in a workweek, including the potential for evening and weekend work.
 Local travel will be required at times.
 Salary range for an attorney with 1-15 years of experience is $65,000-95,000 and increases with experience, plus a signing bonus and a $1,000 Spanish language bonus if qualified.
-The PJC will be reviewing and updating its salary scale in the coming months and strives to maintain parity with state legal employers such as the Offices of Attorney General and Public Defender.
-An excellent cafeteria benefit package in the annual amount of $15,000 is also provided.
+An excellent cafeteria benefit package in the annual amount of $15,600 is also provided.
 This package offers health, vision, dental, disability and life insurance, and retirement options.
 Cafeteria benefits packages give employees flexibility to choose how to direct their benefits.
 For example, this package can cover 100% of employee healthcare premiums, but an employee can choose to direct those funds towards retirement if they already have health insurance and/ or the excess can be taxed and added to salary.
 PJC employees receive at least 20 days of paid leave, with increases based on length of tenure, 10 paid holidays, and 15 days of sick leave annually.

 Applications should be submitted by August 24, 2023, to be assured of consideration, but applications will be accepted and interviews conducted on a rolling basis until the position is filled.
 To apply, please submit, by email only, a cover letter explaining your interest, resume, two legal writing samples, and the names and telephone numbers of three references.
 Send applications to Matt Hill, email@example.com with “Housing Attorney applicant” in the subject.